Linguistics Course Catalog

 5 units

 The phonology, morphology, and syntax aspects of French.
 Some knowledge of French is helpful.
-Prerequisite(s): course 111 or 112, and 101.
+Prerequisite(s): LING 101, and LING 111 or LING 112.

 LING 185